Itsy Docs

 How It Works

-You create a group and assign a contact person who coordinates the bookings.
+You create a group, link it to a client, and assign a contact person who coordinates the bookings.
 As travelers make their bookings, you associate their orders with the group.
 The group progresses through stages from initial inquiry to departure, and you can track payments, communicate with participants, and manage everything centrally.

 Viewing Groups